Categories

 2018 – “Gracefully Broken” – Matt Redman Ft.
 Tasha Cobbs Leonard

 This concludes another weekend of blog posts.
-I’ll do it again this upcoming weekend – with 4 new entries on Thursday, Friday, Sunday, and Monday.
-I don’t blog on Saturdays.
-That’s my day of rest.
+I’ll do it again this upcoming weekend, but as an abbreviated weekend – with 2 new entries on Thursday and Friday. #Top10Monday will be offline next week – returning in 2 weeks on Monday March 14TH 2022.

 Your likes, follows, and comments are always appreciated.
 Thank You for being part of my online ministry to share God’s Good News and win souls for Christ through His music.
 I’m also on Twitter and Flickr.